 Additionally, João’s interest and dedication towards teaching was highlighted in the press in 2010 with his interactive performance/on-stage teaching model called “Guitar Horizons”, which focused on educating youth in underdeveloped areas of São Paulo, Brazil.

 João Kouyoumdjian resides in the Greater New York City area where he enjoys an active performance, teaching and recording schedule.
-He is currently on faculty at the Lucy Moses School at Kaufman Music Center, New York City Guitar School and Newark School of the Arts.
+He is currently on faculty at the The Diller-Quaile School of Music, Lucy Moses School at Kaufman Music Center, Silver Music and Newark School of the Arts.